FAQ's

 I still have heel pain what’s next?

-Once you have a diagnosis your podiatrist will lay out a treatment plan.
+Once you have a diagnosis your physician will lay out a treatment plan.
 It will include some of the things you are already doing such as exercise, icing and medication.
-Your podiatrist may suggest custom orthoses (arch supports), taping or even cortisone injections.
+Your physician may suggest custom orthotics (arch supports), taping or even cortisone injections.
 Great news!
 At this point you should be better.
 Actually 85% of the patients respond favorably to this protocol.
 Sadly 15% do not!

 I don’t want surgery!